cortex-js/cortexjs.io/docs/compute-engine/82-reference-collections.md

 <Signature name="SetFrom" returns="set">_xs_: collection</Signature>
 <Signature name="TupleFrom" returns="tuple">_xs_: collection</Signature>

-Returns an eager list, set or tuple containing the elements of the collection `xs`.
+Returns a materialized list, set or tuple containing the elements of the collection `xs`.

 The collection `xs` should be a finite collection.